mengtongsrean/Chrome-Extension/README.md

-# Chrome-Extension with Javascript
-saving URLs with chrome extension
+# saving URLs with chrome extension using Javascript, HTML and CSS